Skip to main content

-⚠️ Mental Health Disclaimer: This article is for educational purposes only and does not constitute medical or psychiatric advice.
+Mental Health Disclaimer: This article is for educational purposes only and does not constitute medical or psychiatric advice.
 If you are experiencing symptoms of depression, anxiety, PTSD, or any mental health condition, please seek guidance from a qualified healthcare professional.
-In crisis, contact your national mental health helpline immediately.
+In crisis, contact the 988 Suicide & Crisis Lifeline (US) or your national mental health helpline.

-Person sitting alone in the dark representing the connection between sleep deprivation and mental health
+Person sitting alone in dark room representing the connection between sleep deprivation and mental health

 Sleep and Mental Health: